2006 Minnesota State Auditor election: Results

-The election was not close with Otto taking 56 of the state's 87 counties, and winning by a margin of 10.84%.
-Otto performed well in Hennepin County home of Minneapolis, the most populous county in the state.
-Otto also performed well in Ramsey County of the state capital St. Paul.
+The election was not close, with Otto taking 56 of the state's 87 counties and winning by a margin of 10.84%.
+Otto performed well in Hennepin County, home of Minneapolis, the most populous county in the state.
+She also performed well in Ramsey County, of the state capital St. Paul.
 Otto also fared well in the Minneapolis suburbs.
 Anderson did win some rural areas of the state.
-Since this election this office has remained in Democratic hands.
+Since this election, this office has remained in Democratic hands.